OrchardCMS/OrchardDoc/Documentation/Merging-Pull-Requests.markdown

 ```
 \#12345: Short message

-A longer message than can span multiple lines and describe the reasonning behind the change.
+A longer message than can span multiple lines and describe the reasoning behind the change.

 Work Item: 12345
 ```